cityofboulder/IT_GIS_FacilityID/README.md

 #### Running the Script

-In the Command Prompt, change directories to the parent folder of the facilityid download:
+In the Command Prompt, change directories to the facilityid download:

 ```
-cd /d parent\of\wherever\you\just\downloaded\this\package
+cd /d path\to\facilityid
 ```

 Now, still in Command Prompt, enter into the conda environment created especially for this package: